rmzs0711/gsoc2022-proposal-haskell/README.md

 Change annotation motivation:

-* These let you annotate pieces of edits with notes explaining what they do, and in some clients may let the user review them before accepting
+* These let you annotate pieces of edits with notes explaining what they do, and some clients may let the user review them before accepting

 Expected deliverables:

-* Look inside plugins, that provide code edits (e.g. [Hlint](https://haskell-language-server.readthedocs.io/en/latest/features.html#apply-hlint-fixes)), and add possibility to add `change annotations`
+* Look inside plugins, that provide code edits (e.g. [Hlint](https://haskell-language-server.readthedocs.io/en/latest/features.html#apply-hlint-fixes)), and add the possibility to add `change annotations`

 ## **Tasks** ##